Cultural Travel ideasCultural Travel ideas

 Enjoying a Food Tour

-Some guided tours more than others, make you experience something that moves you, making you live a real sensory experience.
-In Emilia-Romagna, there are unique itineraries you should absolutely try, even more so if it’s bad weather and you can’t stay outside.
+There are guided tours that, more than others, are able to provide genuine sensory experiences.
+In Emilia-Romagna there are unique tours you should absolutely try, even more so if it’s bad weather and you can’t stay outside.

-If you love food, for instance, we suggest you spend your day at FICO – Eataly World Bologna, the biggest food park in the world.
+If you love food, for instance, we suggest you spend your day at Grand Tour Italia, the biggest food park in the world.

-Here, you can discover and taste by yourself the Italian food and drink and food farming excellence, enhanced by educational and teaching workshops for young and old alike.
+Here, you can discover and taste Italian food, as well as take part in educational and teaching workshops for young and old alike.

-The ice cream enthusiasts – and good luck finding someone who isn’t – can take refuge inside the walls of Carpigiani, the historical company of Bologna that opened the first and only museum in the world dedicated to the history of ice cream in 2012: workshops, guided tours and special events dedicated to the real “gelato lovers”.
+The ice cream enthusiasts – and good luck finding someone who isn’t – can take refuge inside the walls of Carpigiani Ice Cream Museum, an historical company that in 2012 opened the first and only museum in the world dedicated to the history of ice cream: workshops, guided tours and special events dedicated to the real “gelato lovers”.

-And then, there are the Museums of Food in the heart of the Italian Food Valley, which consists of a circuit of 6 exhibition spaces that offer a special itinerary at the taste, tradition, and quality’s taste.
+Let’s not forget about the Museums of Food, located in the heart of the Italian Food Valley, which consists of a network of 9 exhibition spaces offering a journey in the world of taste and tradition.

 • Carpigiani Gelato Museum | Anzola dell'Emilia (BO)